PROFILE

 border issues and a 2000 agreement with Vietnam

-to resolve some differences over their maritime
+to resolve differences over their maritime

 border, though disagreements remain over islands